nsheff/user_guide/_episodes/03-input.md

 {: .source}

 String types appear on the command line as literal values.
-The `prefix` is optional, if provided, it appears as a separate argument on the command line before the parameter .
+The `prefix` is optional; if provided, it appears as a separate argument on the command line before the parameter .
 In the example above, this is rendered as `--example-string hello`.